Azure/Copilot-For-Security/Plugins/Readme.md

 **Please note:** We have three folders:

-1. [**Certified Plugins**](https://github.com/Azure/Copilot-For-Security/tree/main/Custom%20Plugins/Certified%20Plugins)- These are Microsoft certified Custom plugins for Microsoft Copilot for Security.
+1. [**Published Plugins**](https://github.com/Azure/Copilot-For-Security/tree/main/Custom%20Plugins/Certified%20Plugins)- These are Microsoft certified Custom plugins for Microsoft Copilot for Security.
 2. [**Community Based Plugins**](https://github.com/Azure/Copilot-For-Security/tree/main/Custom%20Plugins/Community%20Based%20Plugins)- These are Plugins created and contibuted by the Microsoft Copilot for Security Community.
 3. [**MSFT_Plugin_Samples**](https://github.com/Azure/Copilot-For-Security/tree/main/Custom%20Plugins/MSFT_Plugin_Samples) -These are samples of Custom Plugins that will act as a guide you and give you the ability to create a custom plugin for Copilot For Security.
 The samples are API, GPT, and KQL samples.